 Why ES cells:

-Embryonic stem cells can be divided faster and divided into any types of cells.
+Embryonic stem cells can be divided faster and divided into any type of cell.

-The ES cells have the power to develop into the mature mice tissues.
+The ES cells have the power to develop into mature mice tissues.

-The electrophoration method is one of the best technique used in gene knockout by scientists in which under the electrical current, a gene is inserted into the cell.
+The electrophoration method is one of the best techniques used in gene knockout by scientists in which under the electrical current, a gene is inserted into the cell.